Where to Eat in Downtown Tampa: 3 Cool Places for Adults

 The Complete List of Food Options in Downtown Tampa at Sparkman Wharf

-Here’s the complete list of food, drinks and dessert kiosks at Sparkman Wharf:
+Here’s some of the food, drinks, and dessert options at Sparkman Wharf:

-- JoToro serving wood-fired tacos, salads and enchiladas, with tequila drinks and flights.
+- JoToro serves wood-fired tacos, salads, and enchiladas, with tequila drinks and flights.

-- Flock and Stock, serving mouth-watering burgers, chicken sandwiches and waffle fries.
-Yum, yum and yum.
+- Flock and Stock, serves mouth-watering burgers, chicken sandwiches, and waffle fries.
+Yum, yum, and yum.

-- Whatever Pops has a little stand over on the lawn.
-You can bet on it being hot 11 of 12 months in Tampa.
+- Whatever Pops has a little stand on the lawn.
+You can bet on it being hot for at least 10 of 12 months in Tampa.
 So refreshing ice pops are always in order.

-- Jeni’s Splendid Ice Creams, with dairy and non-dairy options you can get in cups or waffle cones.
+- Jeni’s Splendid Ice Creams has dairy and non-dairy options you can get in cups or waffle cones.
 Their Salted Peanut Butter with Chocolate Flecks always knocks my socks off.

-- Fermented Reality Biergarten, with dozens of beers on tap from IPAs to stouts, ciders, pale ales and more.
+- Fermented Reality Biergarten has dozens of beers on tap, from IPAs to stouts, ciders, pale ales, and more.

 Other Spaces at Sparkman Wharf